Scuderia Ferrari is the longest-serving team in Formula One, having raced in every championship since 1950.

 1951

-In 1951, Jose Froilan Gonzalez wins the British Grand Prix at Silverstone marking Ferrari’s first ever victory in Formula 1.
+In 1951, Jose Froilan Gonzalez won the British Grand Prix at Silverstone, marking Ferrari’s first-ever victory in Formula 1.

 1952-1953

-Italian driver Alberto Ascari wins Ferrari’s first ever Drivers’ Championship in 1952 and wins his second one in 1953.
-This made Alberto Ascari the only every Italian driver to have won two back to back Formula One Drivers’ Championship Titles.
+Italian driver Alberto Ascari won Ferrari’s first-ever Drivers’ Championship in 1952 and his second in 1953.
+This made Alberto Ascari the only Italian driver to have won two back-to-back Formula One Drivers’ Championship Titles.

 1956

-In 1956, Juan Manuel Fangio wins Ferrari’s third Drivers championship and his fourth Drivers’ championship in his career.
-Juan Manuel Fangio won 5 Drivers Championship Titles during his F1 career, winning four consecutive times from 1955-1958.
-This record remained unbroken until 2003, when Ferrari driver Michael Schumacher won his sixth title.
+In 1956, Juan Manuel Fangio won Ferrari’s third Driver’s championship and his fourth in his career.
+Juan Manuel Fangio won five Drivers’ Championship Titles during his F1 career, winning four consecutive times from 1955 to 1958.
+This record remained unbroken until 2003 Ferrari driver Michael Schumacher won his sixth title.

 1958

-British driver Mike Hawthorn wins Ferrari’s fourth Drivers Championship and he is Ferrari’s third driver to take home the title.
+British driver Mike Hawthorn won Ferrari’s fourth Drivers Championship and was Ferrari’s third driver to take home the title.
 Mike Hawthorn was the first English driver to win the Drivers’ Championship.

 1961

-Phil Hill wins Ferrari’s Fifth Drivers’ Championship and their first ever Constructors’ Championship.
-This was the first time Ferrari won the Constructors since it was introduced in 1958, making it Ferrari’s first double.
+Phil Hill won Ferrari’s Fifth Drivers’ Championship and their first-ever Constructors’ Championship.
+This was the first time Ferrari had won the Constructors since it was introduced in 1958, making it Ferrari’s first double.
 Phil Hill also went down in history as the first American to win the Drivers’ Championship.

 1964